ufeslabic/parse-tweets/README.md

 Purpose:
 ------------------
 This script was created to parse tweets collected by Your Twapper Keeper(https://github.com/540co/yourTwapperKeeper), an open source tool to archive tweets.
 After the tweets are archived, you can dump then in some formats.
-This script specifically works with pipe delimited csv's as input.
+This script works specifically with pipe delimited csv's as input.

 ------------------
 Requirements:
 ------------------
-* Python 3.3
+* Python 3.3+

 ------------------
 Usage: